Home » Blog » How to Create Daily Routines You’ll Actually Stick To (Without Feeling Overwhelmed)

 • Why do we want them in our lives?

-While the details will undoubtedly be different for everyone, ultimately all routines should serve the same purpose: ensuring that the important things are accounted for every day.
+While the details will be different for everyone, ultimately, all routines should serve the same purpose: making space for what matters most.

-Keeping this front of mind is essential because it’s easy to get distracted when creating your routines.
-After all, a quick Google search reveals thousands of “best daily routine” suggestions.
-There is so much we think we *should* be doing—but what are you really trying to achieve?
+Keeping this in mind is essential because it’s easy to get distracted when creating routines.
+After all, a quick Google search will reveal thousands of “best daily routine” suggestions.
+There’s so much we think we should be doing — but what are you actually trying to achieve?

 My number one tip for creating daily routines is to work with your natural rhythms.
 There’s no need to do things the hard way!
 Instead, keep things simple by paying attention to what feels natural and easy for you.